- 1 Using Offline Mode of Cachly

 Filtering in the Live View is limited to the filters offered by geocaching.com.
 Cachly can offer a much wider range of filters for offline lists because all of the data is already local to your device.
 Filter definition is triggered by tapping on the funnel to the right of the search field.
 This opens a filter management view.

-Tip: You can tell filtering is being done when the funnel icon is dark green.
+Tip: You can tell filtering is being done when the funnel icon is dark green and further in Map View when a message Showing m of n is visible at the top of the map.

 When filters are active, you will see an extra action in the Map and List View Action Button options -- Delete Filtered Caches.